 Increasing the number of GPUs increases the advantage of cooperative minibatching compared to independent minibatching.
-The forward-backward time on mag240M with LABOR-0 is 200 (same as independent baseline), 194, 187 and 183 ms with 1, 2, 3 and 4 cooperating PEs, respectively measured on the NVIDIA DGX Station A100 machine.
-The decrease in runtime with increasingly cooperating PEs is due to the decrease in redundant work they have to perform.
-Even though the batch size per PE is constant, the runtime goes down similar to the plots in the top row of ~\cref{figc:num_input_nodes}, except that it follows $\frac{kE[|S^2|]}{|S^0|}$, which gives the average number of edges in the 3rd layer when a sampler with fanout $k$ is used.
+The forward-backward time on mag240M with LABOR-0 is 200 (same as independent baseline), 194, 187 and 183 ms with 1, 2, 3 and 4 cooperating GPUs, respectively measured on the NVIDIA DGX Station A100 machine with R-GCN.
+When using a different GNN model such as GATs~\citep{velickovic2018graph}, the forward-backward runtime is 190 ms on 1 GPU vs 172 ms on 4 GPUs on mag240M.
+The decrease in runtime with increasingly cooperating GPUs is due to the decrease in redundant work they have to perform.
+Even though the batch size per GPU is constant, the runtime goes down similar to the plots in the top row of ~\cref{figc:num_input_nodes}, except that it follows, $\frac{kE[|S^2|]}{|S^0|}$, the average number of edges in the 3rd layer when a sampler with fanout $k$ is used.

 Additionally, we demonstrate that there is no significant model convergence difference between independent vs cooperative minibatching in~\cref{subsecc:coop_indep_conv}.